HOW TO DRAW & PAINT A BOUQUET OF FLOWERS

 To see what I mean, test this out yourself.
 Try this lesson using tray watercolors then try again using liquid watercolors.

 Before the watercolor fun begins, you first have to draw something.
 I gave each child a pencil, waterproof black marker and a piece of 12″ x 18″ watercolor paper.
-To see a list of what art supplies I use, visit my RESOURCE page.

 I used a flower bouquet template that I had on hand from a lesson I did for my Art School for Kid’s program.
 The flower template really comes in handy when you want your little seven and eight year olds to create a large scale drawing.
 Oftentimes a template can anchor a size and help the child with scale.
 Sometimes this can be achieved by using a vase template.

 - You’ll need a 12″ x 18″ piece of white drawing paper (76lb)

 - Medium round brush